seanjensengrey/experimental/java/concurrency/readme.rst

         }
     }

-**This article addresses the question: what is the difference, if any, between these two code fragments?**
+**What is the difference, if any, between these two code fragments?**

 ----